GraphsDeep Dive

 This deep dive covers Transformations of Trig Graphs within Trig Graphs for GCSE Mathematics.
 Revise Trig Graphs in Graphs for GCSE Mathematics with 11 exam-style questions and 11 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 5 of 11 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position